LTUC/amman-python-401d5/class-39/lab/README.md

 ### Stretch Goals

-- Use your own API instead of supplied one.
+- Use your own **deployed** API instead of one running on localhost or that has beep supplied by instructor.
 - Add a confirmation dialog when deleting a Cookie Stand.
 - Add a list of Cookie Stand locations to `Overview` page.
   - There is some trickiness here regarding logged in status.
 Try to figure it out!